vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/09-dependency-injection.md

 </div>

 <!--
-We can see here that we've also introduced the use of a service &mdash; in this case, a `DbContext`.

-Accessing this is straightforward, simply requiring constructor injection.

 [click]

+[click] Now, we can see here that we've also introduced the use of a service &mdash; in this case, a `DbContext`.

+Injecting this is straightforward [click], just needing to be injected via the constructor.

-In addition to any explicitly injected services, FastEndpoints automatically pre-resolves some services for us.
+In addition to any explicitly injected services [click], FastEndpoints automatically pre-resolves some services for us.

-[click]

 Every endpoint, by default, has access to configuration, a logger and the web host environment.
 -->